uhatikus/human-settlement/README.md

 ### Description

 This is the simplest program in python3 used to get the settlements of the given countries that exist in the social network vk.com.
-Results are savув in mysql database.
+Results are saved in mysql database.

 In the folder obtained_mysql_table, there is an example of the resulting table (with human settlements of CIS++ countries) in .zip format, which contains compressed .sql file.